gabrielhayoun/Drone-code/README.md

 If all the targets are brought back to base and all the map is explored, the speed in "time step" will be taken into account.

+## Details on the rules

+- You can only use the detection of WoundedPerson, RescueCenter and other Drones with the Semantic Cones, but not the Walls (as it is unrealistically giving you the full wall size and position).
+Use Lidar to detect/avoid Walls.

 # Simple-Playgrounds

 This program *Swarm-Rescue* is an extension of the *Simple-Playgrounds* (SPG) software library: https://github.com/mgarciaortiz/simple-playgrounds.
 However, in the current installation of *Swarm-Rescue*, it is the branch *swarm-rescue* of a fork of *Simple-Playgrounds* that is used: https://github.com/embaba/simple-playgrounds.